-An international competition for students in grades 5 through 12, Robofest challenges participants to design, build, and program robots to complete playful missions.
+An international competition for students in grades 5 through 12, bitions.
 Young people have fun while learning computer programming, engineering, math, and science.

-Started at Lawrence Technological University in 2000, Robofest has grown to include over 125 teams and hundreds of students at venues in the United States and several other countries.
+Started at Lawrence Technological University in 2000, Robofest has grown to include hundreds of students at venues in the United States and several other countries.